lortza/rails_api_tasks/README.md

 # rails_api_tasks

 A Rails API with ipsum users and task data.
-This is intended to be consumed by a separate React app.
+This is intended to be run locally and consumed by a separate React app for practice interacting with the two platforms.

 * Ruby 2.5.0
 * Rails 5.2.0